 However, even with Microsoft paying all the bills, after a month of using the Windows Phone, I couldn’t continue without the 4s any more.
 Yesterday, I broke down and bought a new iPhone 4s.

 Interestingly, the thing I missed the most about the 4s was the camera… and all the photography apps that make an iPhone so slick.

 Despite the fact that my mother is a brilliant photographer, not much of that brilliance has ever rubbed off on me.
-And yet with a iPhone 4s, I started to feel like I could take some great shots, especially as Wendy and I got ourselves lost in Paris for 9 days last month.
+And yet with a iPhone 4s, I started to feel like I could take some great shots.
 Going back to the Windows Phone where the camera was (only) decent, and the good photography apps were almost non-existant (no instagram, snapseed, diptic, photoshop express) was just too hard.